-Mill Valley is a decidedly white-collar city, with fully 95.90% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Mill Valley is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mill Valley who work in management occupations (19.39%), sales jobs (18.05%), and business and financial occupations (9.18%).
+Mill Valley is a decidedly white-collar city, with fully 94.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Mill Valley is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Mill Valley who work in management occupations (22.31%), sales jobs (15.89%), and business and financial occupations (10.91%).

 Of important note, Mill Valley is also a city of artists.
 Mill Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mill Valley’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mill Valley telecommute to their jobs.
+Overall, about 14.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.